Engineering-Research-and-Development/synthetic-data-generator/docs/Generator.md

-# Generator Folder Structure
+# Generator

-The generator folder contains the source code for the AI-LIB's data generation models and the server API.
+The generator is a tool for generating synthetic data.

+The generator is based on the [FastAPI](https://fastapi.tiangolo.com/) framework and uses [Keras](https://keras.io/) as its deep learning engine.
+It is designed to be highly extensible and customizable.

+The generator is designed to support a variety of algorithms, ranging from AI models to simple statistical models The generator also supports a variety of data types, currently includes tabular data and time series data.

 ## Project Structure